Specialized Equipment for Unique Projects · · 16 min read

 • The bucket and attachments for damage.

-• Verify that the seatbelt is functional.
+• Ensure the seatbelt is functional.

 • Check that the parking brake engages properly.